Riding The Storm: Short Long-Term Treasuries, Consider Preferred Shares As A Defensive Position

 A less risky way of acting defensive would be to buy the iShares preferred stock ETF (NYSEARCA:PFF).

 The fund is predominantly allocated to banks (41.92%), diversified financials (19.33%), real estate (10.89%) and insurance (9.1%).
-Also, a large portion of ETF's holdings are traded near par, implying no extraordinary risks for the medium-term holders here.
+Also, a large portion of the ETF's holdings is traded near par, implying no extraordinary risks for the medium-term holders here.

 Source: StockCharts.com